-3 Type the password assigned to the profile and press Enter.
+4 Enter the password assigned to the Full Access security profile.

-When you enter the correct password, the MAX displays a message informing you that the password was accepted and that the MAX is using the new security level
+If you enter the correct password, the MAX displays the message Password accepted.

-'''

-Message #119

-Password accepted.

 Using new security level.

-If the password you enter is incorrect, the MAX prompts you again for the password.
+If you enter the incorrect password, the MAX prompts you again for the password.

-'''